ThrasherLT/net-workshop/training/kernel_sources/kernel.md

 ## The TCP/IP stack

 The TCP/IP model had been created as a more light weight and flexible model which would more closely resemble the real life networking protocols.
 Because of this the kernel code which handles networking had been called the TCP/IP stack.
+All kernel networking functionality is handled by the TCP/IP stack.

 The kernel TCP/IP stack implementation consists of:

+- Socket interface which allows applications to communicate with the TCP/IP stack over system calls.
 - Protocol implementation, which handles TCP, IP, ICMP, UDP, ARP and etc.
-- Socket interface which allows applications to communicate with the TCP/IP stack over system calls.
 - Routing and forwarding packets.
+- Netfilter.
 - Fragmentation and error handling.
-- Communicating with the network hardware.
+- Communicating with the network hardware drivers.

-Basically all networking functionality of the kernel is part of the TCP/IP stack.

-However there are standalone TCP/IP stacks used in embedded systems for example.
+>NOTE: There are standalone TCP/IP stacks for example to be used in embedded systems.
 In fact the Linux kernel can be compiled without networking support.

 ### Inbound Packet Flow